+Kosher Gelatin means the gelatin derived from kosher slaughtered and processed bovine sources or from kosher species of fish.
 Ever wondered whether kosher gelatin is halal or not?
+And what is kosher gelatin?
 It depends on various factors.
 Some of the kosher gelatin is halal the other is not.
 It all depends on the source.
-Let us all discover together what is considered halal gelatin and what is not, when it comes to kosher gelatin.
+Let us all discover together what is considered halal gelatin and what is not when it comes to koshers gelatin.

-Opinion is divided on the issue of kosher gelatin being halal or not.
-In this section we will list the opinions of people who think kosher gelatin is halal in certain conditions.
+Is gelatin halal?
+Or is gelatin haram?
+The opinion exists on the issue of either kosher gelatin is halal or not.
+In this section, we will list the opinions of people who think kosher gelatin is halal in certain conditions.

 Yes, since their meat is halal for us to eat, and kosher foods are slaughtered by Jews and they don’t compromise in that regard.
 It is important to note that Jews may have foods labelled kosher that contain wine.
 Therefore, kosher is not synonymous with halal.
 In the case of gelatin, it is halal.

 There are some other people who agree with him.
-According to halal yummies, there are different kosher certifying organisations and they all consider different things to be kosher.
-Foods that are labelled OU, V, CRC and KUF K can be regarded as halal meat.
-As these organisations are the one that don’t consider pork gelatin to be kosher product.
+According to halal yummies, there are different kosher certifying organizations and they all consider different things to be kosher.
+Foods that are labelled OU, V, CRC, and KUF K can be regarded as halal meat.
+These organizations are the ones that don’t consider pork gelatin to be the koshers products.

-There’s one kind of kosher gelatin that is considered to be halal by almost everyone is gelatin made up of fish.
+There’s one kind of kosher jello that is considered to be halal by almost everyone is made up of fish.

 According to seekershub, a hanafi school of thought based website;